A nonlinear homogenization-based perspective on the soft modes and effective energies of some conformal metamaterials

 Our plan for the section is as follows.
-We start in \cref{subsec:k-periodic-def} by introducing some notation that lets us treat both the Kagome and Rotating Squares lattices at the same time.
-The utility of that notation is demonstrated in \cref{lemma:atilde-vs-lambda}, which identifies the analogues in the $k$-periodic setting of the vectors $v_i^\text{def}$ shown in \cref{fig:kagome-conformal-mechanism}.
-Then we present the proof of \cref{lemma-geometric} in \cref{subsec:proof-of-geometric-lemma}.
+We start in Section \ref{subsec:k-periodic-def} by introducing some notation that lets us treat both the Kagome and Rotating Squares lattices at the same time.
+The utility of that notation is demonstrated in Lemma \ref{lemma:atilde-vs-lambda}, which identifies the analogues in the $k$-periodic setting of the vectors $v_i^\text{def}$ shown in Figure \ref{fig:kagome-conformal-mechanism}.
+Then we present the proof of Proposition \ref{lemma-geometric} in Section \ref{subsec:proof-of-geometric-lemma}.